tocirml/weather-app/README.md

 Data comes from [Open Weather Map](https://openweathermap.org/) 5 day forecast Api.

+## Improvements

+Get the city Id from an API or a (big)file, while searching for city name.
+Convert UTC time to the time of the city searched.

 ## Available Scripts

 In the project directory, you can run: